Adrian Hanauer: Business history

 Hanauer's family owned the Pacific Coast Feather Company, a down pillow, feather bed, and high-end bedding products manufacturer that was founded in 1884 in Germany, and is now headquartered in Seattle.
 While Hanauer never held an executive position within the company, he began working at the company at 13.

 Hanauer founded Museum Quality Framing, which is a chain of custom frame stores in Washington, Oregon, and Idaho, in 1988.
 Hanauer used to own a chain of pizza stores called Mad Pizza.
 As an early investor in Amazon and aQuantive, an online based advertising company, Hanauer turned a substantial profit when the latter company went public in 2000 and again when Microsoft purchased the company in 2007.

-He became the managing partner for the USL Seattle Sounders in 2002 and began reducing the financial losses the team was taking, $1 million per year for the five years proceeding Hanauer's taking over the team, and reduced the losses to $350,000 per year.
-The team also attained success on the field under Hanauer's leadership, going 23-4-1 in his first season, the second best record in USL history, and made it to the league championship game three times, winning it twice.
+He became the managing partner for the USL Seattle Sounders in 2001, shortly after a meeting with general manager Brad Kimura on a flight.
+Hanauer began reducing the financial losses the team was taking, which had been $1 million per year for the preceding five years, and reduced the losses to $350,000 per year.
+The team also attained success on the field under Hanauer's leadership as interim general manager, going 23-4-1 in his first season, the second best record in USL history, and made it to the league championship game three times, winning it twice.
 Hanauer also began working on getting a Major League Soccer team in Seattle.
 The league passed over Seattle in 2004, choosing instead to expand to better prepared Salt Lake City.
 Hanauer invested $250,000 for a 15 percent stake in an English soccer team Cambridge United FC in May 2007.

 Following the MLS All Star game in July 2007, Hanauer was introduced to Hollywood executive, director, and film producer Joe Roth by MLS commissioner Don Garber.
 The two men hit it off and over the next few weeks, Roth made several visits to Seattle to take in a few Sounders games and get to know Hanauer better.
 By November, the two had brought in Microsoft co-founder Paul Allen and comedian Drew Carey as investors and MLS had announced Seattle as the next expansion team.

 In 2005, Hanauer founded business incubator and venture capital company Curious Office Partners.
 The company invests in small internet startup companies and offers them office space in Pioneer Square and invests between US$10,000 and $250,000 in the startups.
 In 2018, he and his brother sold the Pacific Coast Feather Company.

+Hanauer joined the ownership group of the Seattle Kraken, an expansion franchise in the National Hockey League, in 2018.
+He and his mother Lenore also acquired a minority stake in Reign FC of the National Women's Soccer League the following year.
+The stake was later acquired by OL Groupe in December 2019.
+The Reign were acquired by the Sounders and The Carlyle Group in 2024; Hanauer serves as governor of the team.